-The Kumon franchise will operate an after-school center that provides math and reading programs using the Kumon Method of learning (“Kumon Center”).
-Children are given the opportunity to attend Kumon Centers twice each week throughout the year for approximately 20–30 minutes per subject, and complete daily assignments at home on non-Center days.
+The Kumon franchise opportunity allows you to run an after-school center that provides math and reading programs using the Kumon Method of learning (“Kumon Center”).
+Children are given the opportunity to attend Kumon Centers twice each week throughout the year for approximately 20 to 30 minutes per subject and complete daily assignments at home on non-Center days.

 In 1954, Toru Kumon developed the Kumon Method in Japan.
-Mr. Kumon was a Japanese high school math teacher and created a supplemental math program for his son, who was struggling with second grade math.
-Mr. Kumon’s method was so successful that his son reached calculus by the sixth grade.
-This then turned into an international business, and Mr. Tanabe was appointed President and became a member of Kumon’s Board of Directors in October 2013.
+Mr. Kumon was a Japanese high school math teacher who created a supplemental math program for his son, who was getting marks at or near 100% in second-grade math.
+As a result of Mr. Kumon’s method, his son reached calculus by the sixth grade.
+Over the ensuing decades, this became an international business.
+Mr. Tanabe was appointed President and CEO of Kumon North America on its Board of Directors in October 2013.
+In 2022, he also became CEO of Kumon South America.

-The Japan regional headquarters has conducted a business similar to the type being offered in the US since 1958.
-Kumon in the United States has offered franchises since 1994.
-Predecessors offered Kumon franchises from March 1983 to January 1994.
+The Japan regional headquarters has initiated businesses in various countries similar to the type being offered in the U.S since 1958.
+Kumon in the United States has offered franchises since 1994 but is actually celebrating its 40th anniversary in 2023,2023,2023, so was operating before 1994 in other capacities.
 There are over 4 million students studying the Kumon Method in approximately 25,000 after-school Centers in 58 countries.
 In North America, there were approximately 405,000 students studying it.
-There are 27 company-owned Kumon Centers, and 1,568 franchised Kumon Centers.

-Kumon North America has been ranked in the top ten of the overall Entrepreneur Magazine Franchise 500 List.
+On the one hand, Kumon North America appears to be a very successful franchisor.
+It has been ranked in the top ten of the overall Entrepreneur Magazine Franchise 500 List.
 2021 is also the 20th year in a row that Kumon has been named the No. 1 tutoring franchise in the Franchise 500 List’s tutoring category.
-Kumon ranks as the number one tutoring franchise for its outstanding performance in areas including unit growth, financial strength and stability, and brand power.
-John Collins, Vice President of Center Network Development at Kumon North America, Inc. spoked with Entrprenuer.com “To be ranked in the top ten of Entrepreneur Magazine’s Franchise 500 List for the first time and recognized as the number one tutoring franchise for the 20th year in a row is a testament to Kumon’s commitment to both our franchisees and students across North America”.
+Kumon ranks as the No. 1 tutoring franchise for its performance in areas including unit growth, financial strength and stability, and brand power.
+However, as we will see, the perspective from the franchisee side is not equivalent.

 The estimated total investment necessary to begin the operation of a Kumon Franchise ranges from $67,428 – $145,640.
 The following costs are part of the upfront costs included in the initial investment for a Kumon.
 Many of these are one-time fees that are needed to launch the franchise.
 Review the chart below to see how much it costs to buy a Kumon franchise in 2022.